ibnummuhammad/glints-data-engineer-task/README.md

 This is a home assignment task for Data Engineer role at Glints.

 # Backgrounds
 This repository is addressed as submission of the [technical assignment](https://gist.github.com/seahyc/5b8d1fbc9126130520fcdb8b8e543198) for Data Engineer position at Glints.
 This repository contains a solution in maintaining the serviceability of Data Warehouse use case.
-Airflow is utilize as data pipeline orchestrator to extract data from Postgres datasource into destination table in another Postgres database.
+Airflow is utilize as data pipeline orchestrator to extract data from Postgres datasource into target table in another Postgres database.

 # Information
 ## a) Environments